 Why focus exclusively on Africa with your firm DMWA Resources?

-The uniqueness of our firm lies in our Euro-African pedigree: a European network consisting of traders, financiers and investors, combined with our firm establishment in Africa.
-We consider ourselves both pan-African and pro-African, because we believe in fostering the African agenda first.
+The uniqueness of our firm lies in our Euro-African pedigree: a European network consisting of traders, financiers, and investors, combined with our firm establishment in Africa.
+We consider ourselves both pan-African and pro-African because we believe in fostering the African agenda first.
 Having said that, it is indisputable that the macro parameters support our cause, as well.
 Africa is often referred to as the continent of the future.
-I believe it’s the continent of the now.
+I believe it’s the content of the now.

 From your experience working in Africa, what do you believe explains the German hesitation to engage with continent?